 Are Potatoes Paleo?

-This is a hotly debated topics and I have discussed this on several different recipes.
-Really, the choice whether to include potatoes in your paleo lifestyle is largely individual.
+This is a hotly debated topic and I have discussed this on several different recipes.
+Really, the choice of whether to include potatoes in your paleo lifestyle is largely individual.
 If you don't have issues with nightshades or carb tolerance issues, I think adding in potatoes is generally fine for most people.

 If you are curious about this topic, I wrote more on it here: Are Potatoes Paleo?